Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 ## Segment-space coordinates

 This leaves us with the last question: "How to calculate barycentric coordinates for pixels inside the quad?".
 Well, we don't.
 For hair, we need coordinates in "segment space", according to 2 axes.
-I'm not sure if there is some industry-standard algorithm for this.
-I've used my own.
-I will highlight where it has some issues.
-You can always check the demo page for [Frostbitten hair WebGPU](https://scthe.github.io/frostbitten-hair-webgpu) to see how big of a problem it is in practice.
+I'm not sure if there is some industry-standard algorithm for this, so I've used my own.
+I will highlight where it has some issues, but you can always check the demo page for [Frostbitten hair WebGPU](https://scthe.github.io/frostbitten-hair-webgpu) to see how big of a problem it is in practice.
 A lot of value is in realizing what problem we are trying to solve.
-I will explain the derivation of both values.
 You can find the complete code at the end.

 > There are algorithms to calculate barycentric coordinates in a quad.
 I spend 2 hours trying to get them to work.
 This was one of the first days of writing "Frostbitten hair WebGPU".
 Since I still had the whole app to write, I decided to use something good enough.
 I did not change it later and it is present in the final version.